-Executive compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
-Compensation for 2020 has been based upon a negotiated salary, with stock options (the "Options") granted under the Stock Option Plan and bonus paid as reward and incentive for performance.
-The Company annually compares its total compensation package with those of companies considered as suitable benchmark companies.
+NEO compensation is based upon the need to provide a compensation package that will allow the Company to attract and retain qualified and experienced executives, balanced with a pay-for-performance philosophy.
+Compensation for 2021 was comprised of negotiated salary, stock options (the "Options") granted under the Company's stock option plan (the "Stock Option Plan") and cash payments paid under a short-term incentive plan ("STIP") as a reward and incentive for performance.
+Participation in the Company's extended group benefits (including health benefits and participation in a Registered Retirement Savings Plan ("RRSP") program) is optional and is designed to be competitive overall with the mining industry and companies of similar size and scope.
+The Company also provides other perquisites as described under the heading "Summary Compensation Table" or as necessary to remain competitive in attracting and retaining talent.

+The Company annually compares its total compensation package with those of companies considered as suitable benchmark companies, while the Compensation Committee also considers the results of various comparative compensation studies.